MrNick-code/CUDA_setup_guide/README.md

 `$ nvcc --version`

-to check the version of you CUDA and,
+to check the version of your CUDA and,

 `$ pip show torch`